Ensoniq ESQ-1

-ESQ-1 can store 40 rewritable sound patches internally, and features a rewritable EEPROM or fixed ROM cartridge slot for access to 80 additional patches.
-ESQ-M, a rackmount version of the synthesizer, was released circa 1987, with the same specifications but without the sequencer and a significantly smaller display and less user-friendly interface.
+The ESQ-1 can store 40 rewritable sound patches internally, and features a rewritable EEPROM or fixed ROM cartridge slot for access to 80 additional patches.
+The ESQ-M, a rackmount version of the synthesizer, was released circa 1987, with the same specifications but without the sequencer and a significantly smaller display and less user-friendly interface.

-Notably, the sound chip at the core of the synth, the 5503 Digital Oscillator Chip (DOC), is a brainchild of Robert Yannes, father of the popular Commodore SID chip.
-The chip was previously used in Ensoniq's Mirage sampler, later in ESQ-1's enhanced successor SQ-80, as well as the Apple IIGS personal computer.
+Notably, the sound chip at the core of the synth, the 5503 Digital Oscillator Chip (DOC), was designed by Robert Yannes, designer of the popular Commodore SID chip.
+The chip was previously used in Ensoniq's Mirage sampler, later in ESQ-1's enhanced successor the SQ-80, as well as the Apple IIGS personal computer.

 Voicing

 The ESQ-1 features eight voices with three oscillators per voice, and is fully multi-timbral.
-Despite eight voice polyphony, it is capable of tracking nine voices - when using eight internal sounds in the sequencer, one additional internal or cartridge sound can be controlled independently.
+Despite eight-voice polyphony, it is capable of tracking nine voices - when using eight internal sounds in the sequencer, one additional internal or cartridge sound can be controlled independently.
 The wave ROM contains 32 different waveforms, including standard synthesis waveforms such as sawtooth and square, but also less usual ones such as "piano", "voice", or "bass" (note that, although multi-sampled, these are still single-cycle waveforms, not true samples as such).

 Each oscillator can be independently volume-controlled via its dedicated digitally-controlled amplifier, and modulated.
 Oscillator amplifiers provide room to be overdriven, and thus produce moderate analog distortion as an additional effect on, for example, synth leads or organ sounds.

 ESQ-1 has three independent LFOs, and three independent envelope generators which can be programmed to modulate any number of parameters.
-The fourth envelope generator is hardwired to the main output amplifier though it can still be used as a modulation source for other parameters as well.
+The fourth envelope generator is hardwired to the main output amplifier, though it can still be used as a modulation source for other parameters as well.
 The output amplifier (DCA4) also provides programmable panning for each voice.

 Its envelope generators allow numerical level/rate settings, and like many other synthesis parameters, allow the use of negative values.
 Furthermore, they can be set to track for keyboard velocity and alter the attack segment of the envelope (enabling a voice to have a soft attack when played softly or vice versa), and note position to alter envelope length (for instance, on a piano sound, having shorter notes higher up the keyboard).

 Its low-pass filters are analog (CEM 3379), but digitally controlled, and thus can be modulated with a significant number of sources, including LFO, envelopes, velocity, aftertouch, modulation wheel, etc. Even though the filter resonance can be driven to extreme effect, the resonance setting features only 32 steps, and the filters do not fully self-oscillate.
 The ESQ-1's keybed doesn't feature aftertouch, but the synthesis engine is capable of processing polyphonic aftertouch over MIDI, such as the polyphonic aftertouch implementation of the SQ-80's keyboard.

 Furthermore, Ensoniq ESQ-1 features amplitude modulation, oscillator sync, monophonic mode, and portamento.